zigzap/zap/README.md

 ## **⚡ZAP⚡ IS FAST, ROBUST, AND STABLE**

-After having used ZAP in production for a year, I can confidently assert that it proved to be:
+After having used ZAP in production for years, I can confidently assert that it proved to be:

 - ⚡ **blazingly fast** ⚡
 - 💪 **extremely robust** 💪

-Exactly the goals I set out to achieve!

 ## FAQ:

 - Q: **What version of Zig does Zap support?**
-    - Zap uses the latest stable zig release (0.13.0), so you don't have to keep up with frequent breaking changes.
+    - Zap uses the latest stable zig release (0.14.0), so you don't have to keep up with frequent breaking changes.
 It's an "LTS feature".
 - Q: **Can Zap build with Zig's master branch?**
     - See the `zig-master` branch.
-An example of how to use it is [here](https://github.com/zigzap/hello-master).
 Please note that the zig-master branch is not the official master branch of ZAP.
-Be aware that I don't provide `build.zig.zon` snippets or tagged releases for it for the time being.
+Be aware that I don't provide tagged releases for it.
 If you know what you are doing, that shouldn't stop you from using it with zig master though.
 - Q: **Where is the API documentation?**
     - Docs are a work in progress.
 You can check them out